-Today’s post is by Alexa Lemzy, the customer service manager and content editor at business texting provider TextMagic.
+Today's post is by Alexa Lemzy, the customer service manager and content editor at Assignyourwriter and business texting provider TextMagic.
 She is passionate about automation solutions for businesses, nurturing relationships with customers, and improving marketing and sales communication.
 You can connect with Alexa on Twitter.

 Automation helps sales teams do what they’re here to do: sell.
 Studies show that salespeople dedicate only a third of their time to sales and less than 20 percent of their time on direct customer-related tasks.
 The rest is spent on other tasks that can be automated to free up time for selling.

 B2B marketers agree that the top benefits of incorporating elements of automating into your sales organization and process are higher volume and better quality leads.
 And businesses say they experienced 451 percent growth of qualified leads after switching to marketing automation for nurturing prospect relationships.

 With sales teams now using an average of five different technologies to automate their processes – and 70 percent of businesses using some form of marketing automation – it’s no longer a question of if you’re going to automate, but when and with what tools.

 The gap between a customer expressing interest in a product and a salesperson contacting them is astonishingly wide, with 70 percent of leads remaining uncontacted by sales teams.
 This can be attributed to inefficient processes.